Annual SF Adventure

 Each destination has a skills challenge and a clue to the next location.
 Scouts navigate on foot or using public transportation.

-By popular request, this year’s event is open to all troops in our district.
+This event is now open to all troops in our district.

 Details & FAQ